by Nebula Haze

 A Nitrogen toxicity is the result of the plant getting too much Nitrogen (usually from too high levels of nutrients overall, or by using a Vegetative nutrient in the flowering stage).
 It causes dark green leaves and curled tips (“the claw”).

-One of the main symptoms of an Nitrogen toxicity is curled tips ("the claw")
+One of the main symptoms of a Nitrogen toxicity is curled tips (“the claw”)

 A plant with a Nitrogen toxicity tends to be dark green all over

 Caused by too much wind.
 You’ll notice that the leaves further from the fan don’t have symptoms.

 You can help prevent over and under-watering your cannabis plants by always starting with good soil or coco coir.

 Bad soil is usually thick and muddy.
 Plants in poor soil will droop (often with unhappy curly leaves) no matter your watering practices.